PsychlytxTD/tim_data_science_website/content/authors/psychologist/_index.md

 bio: Tim is a Clinical Psychologist and founder of **Psychlytx**, a company that provides innovative software and data science consultancy in the field of health, particularly mental health.

 interests:
+- Depression & Anxiety
-- Interpersonal conflict & family difficulties
+- Family & Relationship Issues
+- Spirituality
+- Mindfulness
 - OCD
-- Persistent depression & anxiety
-- Medically unexplained symptoms
-- Spiritual & existential issues
+- Confidence & Identity
-- Male Psychology

 #education:
   #courses: